Half-plane non-coexistence without FKG: Acknowledgments

 \section{Acknowledgments}

-We thank Omer Angel, Geoffrey Grimmett, and Ulrik Thinggaard Hansen for helpful conversations.
+We thank Omer Angel, Geoffrey Grimmett, Renan Gross, Ron Peled, and Ulrik Thinggaard Hansen for helpful conversations.
 FRK was supported by the Carlsberg Foundation, CF24-0466.
 NK was supported in part by a NSF Mathematical Sciences Postdoctoral Research Fellowship under grant DMS-2501336.